A teacup sitting on top of two books

 COVID-19 also has symptoms similar to colds or influenza, which makes it even more important to see a healthcare provider to assess your symptoms.
 A COVID-19 test is the safest bet when it comes to cold and flu symptoms, as the level of symptom severity depends on the individual.

-Sometimes children can become severely ill with the flu and may need additional treatment.
+Sometimes, children can become severely ill with the flu and may need additional treatment.
 You may need to take your child to the emergency department if they have one or more of the following symptoms:

 • Lethargy or complete lack of energy.

-• Fever over 105° F at any time
+• Fever over 105° F at any time.

 • Shortness of breath or difficulty breathing.

-Avoid using adult over-the-counter cold and flu medications or cough medications for children before speaking with your doctor.
-Children’s Acetaminophen (brand name Tylenol) or Ibuprofen (brand name Motrin or Advil) can be used for fever and pain relief if needed, and as they are different classes of medication, they can both be used together in a staggered fashion.
-Just make sure your child does not receive a dose of either of these medications any more frequently than recommended on the bottle.
-Ibuprofen (Children’s Motrin) should never be used in children younger than 6 months of age.
+Just make sure your child does not receive a dose of either of these medications more frequently than recommended on the bottle.
+Ibuprofen (Children’s Motrin) should never be used in children younger than six months of age.

 Cold and flu medicine to have on hand